SiliconLabs/bluetooth_applications/bluetooth_people_counting/README.md

 ### Room status notification

-- To receive status of room(full or empty), the user need to use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to enable notification
+- To receive status of room (full or empty), the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to enable notification
 - If the number of people count is greater than room capacity then the device will send a "room is full" notification
 - If the number of people count is zero then the device will send a "room is empty" notification

 ### Reset the counting value

-- To reset the number of total people entered the room infomation, the user need to use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Entered So Far* characteristic
+- To reset the number of total people entered the room infomation, the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Entered So Far* characteristic
-- To reset the number of people count infomation, the user need to use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Count* characteristic
+- To reset the number of people count infomation, the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Count* characteristic

 ### Use EFR Connect Mobile Application